dhoer/choco-selenium/ReadMe.md

 ## Usage

-Windows service is available but it is only recommended for hub role.
-The non-Windows service requires logon, but it allows selenium access to drive the GUI browser.
+Windows service is available, but it is only recommended for the hub role.
+The non-Windows service requires a logon.
+This is to allow selenium access to the GUI to drive the browser.
 See [AutoLogon](https://github.com/dhoer/choco-selenium#autologon) section for information on how to configure Windows to logon automatically.

-The selenium-server-standalone.jar, *capabilites.json, *config.json,
-*.cmd, and *.log files are typically located in the `C:/tools/selenium` directory.
+The files installed or generated (selenium-server-standalone.jar, *capabilites.json, *config.json, *.cmd, and *.log) are typically located  in the `C:/tools/selenium` directory.

-A firewall rule is automatically created to allow traffic to server port.
+A firewall rule is automatically created to allow traffic to the hub or node service port.

 ### Package Parameters